Ukraine opposition say they'll brave bullets after talks with Yanukovich fail

 The protesters, inflamed by news of the deaths, faced off again on Wednesday with riot police, whom they have battled near the government headquarters since Sunday night.

-Though repelled by occasional forays of baton-wielding riot police, they have continued to return to the spot, setting tires ablaze and sending clouds of black smoke wafting into police lines.
+Though repelled by occasional forays of baton-wielding riot police, they have continued to return to the spot, setting tyres ablaze and sending clouds of black smoke wafting into police lines.

 Fifty people were detained overnight and 29 of them were officially charged with taking part in mass unrest, police said.
 A total of 167 police have been injured, officials said.
 There was no estimate of the number of civilians injured.